-The savory and smokey flavor of this grilled chicken goes perfectly well with my sweet and savory Filipino macaroni salad!
+The savory and smokey flavor of this grilled chicken goes perfectly well with my sweet and savory Filipino macaroni salad and Coconut Rice!
+Also, try my latest recipe for Peanut (Free) Sauce.
+It will be a great dipping sauce for this grilled chicken recipe.
 Hope you make both and let me know what you think.

 Originating in Hawaii, Huli Huli sauce is a sweet and tangy marinade that's perfect for grilling chicken.
 And the best part?
 You can make it right at home with just a few simple ingredients.
 Here's what you'll need:

 - Chicken Thighs: you can use any protein like beef, pork, or even shrimp.
 I like using chicken thighs because it's juicier.
 I didn't say moist.

 - Pineapple Juice: adds a tropical twist to the marinade.